abhishek-isentia/Competency-Test/README.md

 This page consists a set of coding challenges for software engineer and developers roles at iSentia.

 # Purpose
-Aim of this test is two fold,
+Aim of this test is three fold,

 - evaluate your coding abilities
-- judge your technical experince and creativity to device a solution
+- judge your technical experince
+- understand how you design a solution

 # How you will be judged
 You will be scored on,